oribarilan/lensline.nvim/README.md

 For development setup, debugging, and technical details, see [CONTRIBUTE.md](CONTRIBUTE.md).

-## Thanks
+## Thanks to

-- Thanks to [lazy.nvim](https://github.com/folke/lazy.nvim) & [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) for inspiration on a (hopefully) good README.md
+- [lazy.nvim](https://github.com/folke/lazy.nvim) & [telescope.nvim](https://github.com/nvim-telescope/telescope.nvim) for inspiration on a (hopefully) good README.md

-- Thanks to whoever invented the code-lens feature
+- The inventor of the code-lens feature

+- [flaticon](https://www.flaticon.com/) for the ape icon